Trust Issues: Stories contains 20 tales of hard-headed folk fighting to be heard when nobody listens.

 About the Author

 Kimberly Parish (K.P.)
 Davis was once upon a time an adrenaline junkie.
-Director and founder of Madville Publishing, she grew up in Texas, where she lives today, but sailed around the world as a chef aboard private yachts for fifteen years before returning to home.
+Director and founder of Madville Publishing, Kim grew up in Texas, but sailed around the world as a chef aboard private yachts for fifteen years before returning home.
 Her short fiction, nonfiction, and poetry have been published in literary journals, anthologies, and online.

 author photo by Jacqueline Davis